 Silverman started as a corporate attorney in New York, but decide he wanted to move into the beverage industry.

 In less than two years, Brutus Beverages has sold more than 1.5 million Caesars and the mix has won half a dozen gold medals at international spirit competitions—not to mention the 2015 SIAL Innovation Award.
 Zack credits the negotiation and communication skills he learned as an attorney with helping to launch a new premium Caesar mix in Canada.

 Kerry Waldo is the store manager at the Freson Bros.
 Fresh Market in Stony Plain, Alta.

 He’s the type of leader that doesn’t mind rolling up his sleeve to do the same things he asks of his employees, whether that bee corralling carts or handing out ice cream to kids in the store.

 He’s in charge of 110 staff and builds strong teams not only by leading by example, but also helping his staff further their own careers.
-Under Waldo’s leadership, his store received CFIG’s Grocer of the Year award in 2014.
+Under Kerry’s leadership, his store received CFIG’s Grocer of the Year award in 2014.

 Corbin Bourree is the managing director for Edmonton of Spud.ca, the online grocery service.
-He has a hand in all of Spud’s operations, from driving packed orders to calling customers to make sure they’re happy.
+Corbin has a hand in all of Spud’s operations, from driving packed orders to calling customers to make sure they’re happy.

-Bourse was instrumental in opening Spud’s Edmonton warehouse distribution centre last year, and is committed to forging bonds and promoting local farmers and suppliers.
+He was instrumental in opening Spud’s Edmonton warehouse distribution centre last year, and is committed to forging bonds and promoting local farmers and suppliers.
 He was also key in launching a Spud program that delivers healthy produce to office workers.